fullboar/ns-mobile-wallet/devops/README.md

 bcwallet-logstack-proxy-5946c98d97-clzlg   1/1     Running   0          18h
 ```

 In addition to the pods, there will be a route created for the Loki Proxy.
-This route is used by the BC Wallet to send its logs to the Loki Proxy.
+This route is used by the NS Wallet to send its logs to the Loki Proxy.
 The route can be verified with the following command:

 ```console
 ➜  vc-wallet-mobile oc get routes -l "app.kubernetes.io/name=logstack"